Blog

 While the foundation for both skincare regimens is the same, the specifics are different.
 Western skincare regimens tend to use one cleanser, while Koreans use two.
 The cleanser used in Western skincare is usually a specialty cleanser aimed to satisfy the consumer’s skin needs.
 For example: acne facial washes, cleansers specially made for oily skin, etc. Whilst in Korea one cleanser is used to cleanse the skin of dirt, oils, and makeup.
 The second is to nourish the skin and attack the areas unique to the user.
 For example: blemishes, redness, puffiness, etc.

 Another difference between the two skincare regimens are the ingredients.
 Indeed, the use of organic, raw natural ingredients is very common in Korea.
 Moreover, many skincare brands base their products solely using organic ingredients.
 This makes their products safer, more effective, and are gentle on the skin.
-In Western skincare the use of organic ingredients is rather new.

 The third difference is the use of serums, and essences.
 While some skincare regimens in the West include using serums and essences, it is very uncommon.
 Compared to Korea where almost every skincare routine includes the use of either a serum, essence, or both; in the west most utilize only a toner.